Clouded-Sabre/rawsocket/README.md

 - **Administrator Privileges**: Elevated privileges may be required.

 ### Linux
-- Native raw socket support is available.
-Rawsocket offers a consistent interface across all platforms.
+- Native raw socket support is available via go standard net lib.
+Rawsocket just try to extend it to offers a consistent interface on Windows and macos platforms.

 ---